fasrc/User_Codes/Libraries/Gurobi/README.md

 6. Open a Jupyter Notebook
 7. On the top menu, click Kernel -> Change Kernel -> Select gurobi_env
 <img src="Images/gurobi_env_kernel.png" alt="extra modules" width="40%"/>

+**Note:** if you launch Jupyter without loading the gurobi module, `gurobipy` would still work but you will get the message "Restricted license - for non-production use only - expires <some_date>"

 Gurobi provides a [Colab curve_fitting](https://colab.research.google.com/github/Gurobi/modeling-examples/blob/master/curve_fitting/curve_fitting.ipynb) Jupyter notebook example.